ChrisLoucaides/leetcode-questions-java/README.md

 and would prefer something like Python or JavaScript which is understandable, but again this was mainly done to practice TDD.

+### Note that not all Leetcode Test Cases are included in the unit tests, I would encourage also writing your own unit tests around these solutions!

 Some TDD videos:
 - https://www.youtube.com/watch?v=ln4WnxX-wrw
 - https://www.youtube.com/watch?v=EZ05e7EMOLM